 He said it's the green tea that's been poisonin' yer lordship!
-It's makin' you see things you oughtn' to, but she's been...
+It's makin' you see things you oughtn' to, but you're wife's been...

 'Sblood!
 I can't hear a damn thing!
 They make a racket every time you speak.
 Nod your head!
 So Doctor Hesselius was here?
 In this house?!